Technoplatz/bi/README.md

 - Scalability
 - Automated backups

-### Data Application
+### Internal data application

 It is a web-based application that contains key functions to help complete a business process end-to-end.
 Considering that every job has its own special conditions, it is equipped with features that offer optimal and pragmatic solutions;

 Main Features

 - Create and manage data collections
-- Data import from files
+- Data import from Excel files
 - Basic data operations (CRUD)
-- Actions
+- Data Actions
-- Visualization
+- Data Visualization
-- Data annoucements
+- Annoucements
-- Live data connectors
+- Live Data Connectors

 Administration